rccyx/asryx/README.md

 <br/>

-I wanted to build the best possible solution for hardcore Linux users who rely on keybinds all day and demand hyper-efficiency.
+I wanted to build the best possible solution for Linux users who rely on keybinds all day and demand hyper-efficiency.

 There's no macOS or Windows support, no GUIs, and zero overhead.
 It simply follows a strict bare metal philosophy to make everything intuitively fast.

-Even on my own daily driver , I stripped out the top bar to maximize speed .
+Even on my own daily driver, I don't even use a top bar to maximize speed.
+So I defintely won't click a GUI to transcribe my voice.

-I compile and build a lot of software from scratch, way beyond just dumping dots or shell scripts.
-I've open sourced some of these tools recently, and this project is one of them.

-When I use software, I just want to get straight to the point.
+When I use a machine, I just want to get straight to the point.
 Everything on my desktop comes through notifications, like getting a heads-up when my battery runs low for example.
 I use Hyprland to switch between workspaces super fast and wanted a speech recognition tool that fit that exact workflow.

-I couldn't find anything like it anywhere.
+I couldn't find anything like it anywhere (read [comparison](#comparisons)).

 Also, I don't want to reinvent the wheel.

-Installing a massive third-party audio library just to capture sound makes no sense, and I didn't want extra libs or third-party bindings just to show notifications.
+Installing a massive third-party audio library just to capture sound makes no sense.
+Why would I need extra libs or 3rd party bindings just to show notifications if standard tooling supports it?

 People usually choose a tool and force a solution onto it.
 Take Rust, for example.
-You need to record audio, so you embed a bloated library like cpal or rodio.
+You need to record audio, so you embed library like cpal or rodio.
 You need to copy text, so you embed a cross-platform clipboard manager.
 You need desktop alerts, so you embed a notification framework and try to make it cross-platform anyway, because why not?

 I don't need any of this.
 This program relies on delegation.
 Linux already has world-class tools running natively, so why not use them?

 If you're running a physical daily Linux machine, those native tools are already installed and working.

-I chose C++ because whisper.cpp integrates exceptionally well.
-It binds directly to the codebase and runs fast.
+The reason this is written in C++ is because whisper.cpp integrates exceptionally well.
+No need for binds, plus it runs fast.
 I removed some compilation bloat to keep the footprint lightweight though.
-Whisper works well for now, though I might switch to Nvidia's Parakeet in the future when C++ ports for it stabilize.
-Even if the backend changes to handle things like streaming, the CLI and overall user experience stay identical.
+Whisper works well for now, though I might switch to Nvidia's Parakeet in the future when C++ ports for it stabilize, to handle things like streaming, improved speed, etc.

-Managing session state without forcing users to handle complex configuration files or leaving a daemon sitting in memory required a stateless toggle architecture.
+But even if the backend changes, the CLI and overall user experience stay identical.

+Now, building this, I was thinking about how I should go about managing state.
+I want to tap a key, talk, then tap again.
+There should be a way to keep state to know if I'm recording, transcribing, or idling.
+There should be a mechanism to have some sort of a mutex or guard, also so it doesn't corrupt files, etc.

+It turns out, for this, a stateless toggle is the way.

 The program acts as an orchestrator over standard Linux tools.
 You delegate tasks out to standard utilities and avoid embedding redundant features into a massive binary.

 The binary starts when you invoke it, performs one operation, and exits.